bekiralti/reverseproxy/README.md

 https://github.com/user-attachments/assets/8e0c54d3-5700-47f5-aca5-c39d097d5054

 Video description:
-- Assume a Client (labeled Client 1) connects to the Reverseproxy via a Browser (e.g. Firefox).
+- Assume a Client (labeled Client 1) connects to the Reverseproxy (via a Browser such as Firefox).
-> [!NOTE]
+- Upon calling a *website* the Browser automatically sends a so called HTTP-Request.
-> If you type a URL in your Browser and hit Enter, your Browser automatically sends a so called HTTP-Request to that URL.
+- The Reverseproxy receives the HTTP-Request and starts a Docker-Container (labeled Container 1).
-- The Reverseproxy starts a Docker-Container (labeled Container 1).
+- The Reverseproxy forwards the HTTP-Request to Container 1.
-- The Reverseproxy forwards the HTTP-Request from Client 1 to Container 1.
+- Container 1 receives the HTTP-Request and replies with a so called HTTP-Response.
-- Container 1 sends its Response (so called HTTP-Response) to the Reverseproxy.
+- The Reverseproxy receives the HTTP-Response.
-- The Reverseproxy forwards the HTTP-Response from Container 1 to Client 1.
+- The Reverseproxy forwards the HTTP-Response to Client 1.
-- Thus, both the Client 1 and Container 1 are talking with each other through the Reverseproxy.
+- Thus, the Reverseproxy has established a Connection between Client 1 and Container 1.
-- Let's assume a second Client (labeled Client 2) connects to the Reverseproxy while Client 1 is also still connected.
+- Let's assume a second Client (labeled Client 2) connects to the Reverseproxy while Client 1 is still connected as well.
 - The Reverseproxy spawns a second Docker-Container (labeled Container 2) for Client 2.
 - Now, Client 2 and Container 2 speak with each other and Client 1 and Container 1 speak with each other through the Reverseproxy.
-- If one of the Clients disconnects, the Reverseproxy also deletes the Container associated with that Client (e.g. Client 1 disconnects, then the Reverseproxy deletes Container 1)
+- If one of the Clients disconnects (e.g. Client 1), then the Reverseproxy also deletes the Container associated with that Client.

 # How to install and run?